 The Girl Who Walked Funny

-Growing up, I really never thought about how being the girl who walked funny or having cerebral palsy affected my life.
+I was the girl who walked funny growing up.
+I really never thought much about that or how cerebral palsy affected my life.
 I was very smart (a straight A student except when it came to any subject involving math), had a great personality (both of those still apply, LOL).
 Now, looking back, I was that girl, ‘the girl who walked funny.’:

 - The one who got bullied, teased and stared at because she walked like a freak.

 - The one other kids didn’t want to pick to be on their sports team.

 - The one who was an easy out in Dodge Ball.